 The fog machine creates a cloud of thick, white smoke that is not translucent and is very noticeable.
 It can be spread around the floor (think first dance at the wedding) or going up into the air.

 Haze machines create a much thinner veil of smoke that lasts much longer than fog machines do.
-The whole point of this some is to hold on in the air, creating different light patterns with lights in the space.
+The whole point of this is to hold on in the air, creating different light patterns with lights in the space.

 Confetti machines can also come in professional options, or you can simply get smaller disposable options.
 If you just want to use them for a small event.
 Check out our guide on confetti machines for more information.

-If you want to use a bubble machine on stage for any proper event, then you need to invest in some pro equipment that’s not just a toy you find a local store!
+If you want to use a bubble machine on stage for any proper event, then you need to invest in some pro equipment that’s not just a toy you find in a local store!
 We put together a guide on some of the best pod machines around for more information.